 This post may contain affiliate links.

 I’ve baked plenty of Christmas cookies, but had never baked Halloween cookies.
 This was the year to change that.

 These sprinkled-up cookies are buttery soft, tender, slightly chewy without any cakiness.

-They’re based on two recent favorites, Softbatch Funfetti Sugar Cookies and Lofthouse-Style Soft Peanut Butter Chip Sugar Cookies.
+They’re based on two recent favorites, Softbatch Funfetti Cookies and Lofthouse-Style Soft Peanut Butter Chip Sugar Cookies.